Traveye/site-refactor/README.md

 4. Ensure all elements follow a logical structure independent of styling and positioning
 5. Ensure the sequential order of all heading attributes.

 Below are some samples of the changes made.
 It is important to note that these changes have no impact on the overall appearance of the site itself.
-However, they add vital funcionality for accesibility and add greater context to the site for search engine optimazation.
+However, they add vital funcionality for accesibility software and add greater context to the site for search engine optimazation.

 - **Non Semantic**.
 Old code utilized `div` tags and lacked `alt` tags.